Investigating Solid-Fluid Phase Coexistence in DC Plasma Bilayer Crystals: The Role of Particle Pairing and Mode Coupling: Results

 \section{Results}

 Fig.~\ref{topview} shows an overlapped image of 20 consecutive frames from the top view camera at 103 V of confining ring voltage.
 The circular marked region shows a clear melting whereas the periphery is almost stationary with a small thermal fluctuation around the equilibrium position.
-The side view of the particle cloud (shown in Fig.~\ref{sideview}) reveal that the interlayer gap between two layer is decreasing as the confinement potential decreases from 140 V to 103 V. This increases the interaction between the layers and vertical oscillations and coupling of two layer were seen for the voltage below 120 V (see supplementary material).
-Clear vertical oscillations in both layers suggest that the Schweigert mechanism may not be directly applicable to our bilayer system.
-Moreover, this mechanism assumes a damping-strength threshold beyond which the crystal melts, whereas in our case the damping strength (i.e., neutral pressure) remains constant.
-Our results indicate that structural changes are mainly driven by variations in the confining potential, so the damping threshold appears to play little role in this context.
+The side view of the particle cloud (shown in Fig.~\ref{sideview}) reveals that the interlayer gap between two layers is decreasing as the confinement potential decreases from 140 V to 103 V. This increases the interaction between the layers and vertical oscillations and the coupling of the two layers was seen for the voltage below 120 V (see supplementary material).